-Title Vi - Rural & Low Income Schools Program (rlis)
+Title V: Rural & Low Income Schools (RLIS)

 The SRSA program is a rural school initiative with two components.
-One that provides eligible local educational agencies (LEAs) with greater flexibility in using the formula grant funds that they receive under certain State-administered Federal programs; known as REAP-Flex (alternative uses of funds authority).
+One that provides eligible local educational agencies (LEAs) with greater flexibility in using the formula grant funds that they receive under certain State-administered Federal programs.
 This component does not provide for any funding but give LEAs latitude in spending funds that they receive under other Federal programs to support a wide range of local activities that support both school improvement and student achievement.
 The second component is the actual awarding of SRSA funds directly to eligible LEAs from the United States Department of Education (USDE) on a formula basis.

 The RLIS program authorizes formula grant awards to State Educational Agencies (SEAs), which in turn make subgrants to eligible LEAs by formula.
 The RLIS Program is intended to meet the unique needs of rural and low-income districts by providing resources and flexibility to supplement selected NCLB priorities.
 Challenges faced by these districts often include the lack of personnel and resources needed to compete effectively for Federal competitive grants and formula grant allocations in amounts too small to be effective in meeting their intended purpose.

 The guidelines for eligibility are established by the USDE.
 An LEA is eligible if: